mac389/EPIC/README.md

-# EPIC
-Code Repository for EPIC 2015
+EPIC
+====

+  Supporting material for Natural Language Processing: Applications in Epidemiology